bhartiroshan/om/README.md

 ```
 User created successfully.
-Url to Access and Setup your Ops Manager: http://example.com:8080
+Url to Access your Ops Manager: http://example.com:8080
 A .info file has been placed in /opt/mongodb/OM4214.info, it has path to binaries to start Application Database or Ops Manager.
 {
   "installName": "OM4214",